guhan/zerotociso/docs/CONTAINERS.md

 - user
 - cgroup

 ## Cgroups
 short for "control group," is a Linux kernel feature that allows the management of system resources and sets limits for groups of processes.
 It provides a way to group processes and manage their resource usage, such as CPU, memory, and I/O bandwidth, among others.

+## Open Container Initiative
+An open format for containers and an alternative to Docker.
+You can read more about the format [here](https://ravichaganti.com/blog/2022-10-28-understanding-container-images-oci-image-specification/}